mirrorkeydev/Appstract/CONTRIBUTING.md

 ## Code

-I don't have any plans for code changes - Appstract is currently built on [Sarsa Murmu's](https://github.com/sarsamurmu) maintined Candybar fork: [zixpo/candybar-sample](https://github.com/zixpo/candybar-sample).
+I don't have any plans for code changes - Appstract is currently built on [Sarsa Murmu's](https://github.com/sarsamurmu) maintained Candybar fork: [zixpo/candybar-sample](https://github.com/zixpo/candybar-sample).
 If you want to contribute to that, head over to his repo :)